 We write to urge all Newtown and Sandy Hook residents to vote Yes in the October 5 referendum regarding Sandy Hook School.
 There are many, many emotional reasons why we believe SHS belongs back in Sandy Hook, but frankly they are all completely irrelevant here.
 Sandy Hook School needs to be rebuilt in Sandy Hook for reasons that are all practical and sensible – here are just a few:

 On Saturday, October 5th, our town will hold a referendum to accept funding to rebuild Sandy Hook School.
 As we look to bring home our Sandy Hook School community, it is critical to have a school building that will allow them to stay together.
 It is important that we all play a role in this process as it affects the entire community.

 The State of Connecticut is giving us a gift – the gift of a new school.
 What were you taught to do when you receive a gift?
 You were taught to say, “Thank you.”
 We can all say “Thank you” by voting “Yes” on October 5.

-HARTFORD — Governor Dannel P. Malloy has announced that an allocation of $750,000 towards the design of a new building for Sandy Hook Elementary School is slated for approval at next week’s meeting of the State Bond Commission.
+HARTFORD — Governor Dannel P. Malloy announced September 24 that the state is pledging its support to the Town of Newtown to facilitate the building of a replacement of Sandy Hook Elementary School and is prepared to approve the first round of funding toward its construction at Friday’s meeting of the State Bond Commission.